JetBrains/meta-runner-power-pack/nuget/README.md

 Sometimes you just want to install something from NuGet as part of a build that can't be handled via package restore.
 Then this meta-runner is for you.

 ## Prerequisites etc.
-Depends on TeamCity as a NuGet server (you need the feature turned on in TeamCity).
-It uses the default nuget.exe
+You need to turn on the nuget command-line feature in TeamCity since this meta-runner uses the default nuget.exe that you have configured.

 ## Example
 An example could be to install [NUnit.Runners](http://www.nuget.org/packages/NUnit.Runners/) as part of a build configuration and then use it in a later step.